in the limit of large N. [ln(N) is the natural logarithm of N.]

 The above statistical results suggest two questions:

-this requires some difficult math; I hope to eventually add a discussion of some
+Why does the prime number sequence exhibit Poisson behavior?
+The proof of this requires some difficult math; I hope to eventually add a discussion of some of the ideas in the proof to this web page.

-Aside from small-sample variation, I believe that there are two explanations for
+Why does the Poisson behavior emerge only for relatively large integers?
+Aside from small-sample variation, I believe that there are two explanations for discrepancies between the histograms and the scaled Poisson distribution:

-next as the frequency of primes diminishes.
-For any fixed block size, we can see
+The underlying distribution of the data is shifting from one block to the next as the frequency of primes diminishes.
+For any fixed block size, we can see from the Prime Number Theorem that this change should be initially rapid, but gradually slowing.

 For both radioactive decay and prime numbers, the expected (average) number of